-- 7. Click Next to continue. - 8.
+- 8. Click Next to continue. - 9.
 In the Preview window, the Magic Movie Wizard generates a version of your production.
-Enter a Starting title and Ending title for your production in the fields provided, and then use the available player controls to preview it.
+Enter a Starting title for your production in the field provided, and then use the available player controls to preview it.

-Note: if you are not satisfied with the current video production, you can click the Previous button to return to previous windows to add/remove music, select a different style, or import more media.
+Note: if you are not satisfied with the current video production, you can click the Previous button to return to previous windows to add/remove music, select a different style, change the criteria settings, duration, or import more media.

-- 9. Click Next to continue. - 10.
+- 10. Click Next to continue. - 11.
 You are done.
 Select from one of the following choices: - Produce Video: click to enter the Produce window where you can output your production to a video file, device, or upload it to a video sharing web site.
 See Producing Your Project. - Create Disc: click to burn your production to a disc, complete with a professional looking disc menu, in the Create Disc window.
-See Creating Discs. - Advanced Editing: click this option if you'd like to perform some more advanced editing on your production in the Edit window. - 11.
+See Creating Discs. - Advanced Editing: click this option if you'd like to perform some more advanced editing on your production in the Edit window. - 12.
 Click Finish.